zimaxnet/orb-game/STORY_PREPOPULATION_TRANSFORMATION.md

 This script will:
 - Generate stories for all category/epoch/language combinations
-- Create both topic-based and historical figure stories
+- Create stories based on historical figures and their accomplishments
 - Generate TTS audio for each story
 - Store everything in MongoDB with proper indexing